-If a team can consistently utilise EI about one another to work together, they will naturally foster an attitude of loyalty and engagement, communicate effectively and can fine-tune their team-working skills to push for further success.
+If a team can consistently utilise the knowledge given by EI, they will naturally foster an attitude of loyalty and engagement, communicate effectively and can fine-tune their team-working skills to push for further success.

 4) The foundation of any successful team is trust

 A successful team has trust at its foundation.
 Without trust, teams cannot move forwards due to fear of conflict and a lack of commitment.
 Establishing trust between team members can take a team from a satisfactory level of performance to an outstanding set of results.
 Being open and honest about strengths and limitations in our workplace behaviours can generate trust between team members.
-An understanding of our own personality traits can illustrate how and why we behave the way we interact with other people and then make changes if necessary.
+An understanding of our own personality traits can illustrate how and why we behave the way we do and how we interact with other people and then make behavioural modifications if necessary.

 5) Feedback is a gift